Exact downfolding and its perturbative approximation: Conclusion

 We further discussed both single- and two-particle terms arising in the downfolded model and compared to the well established cRPA on the level of the two-particle interaction.
 Notably, the proposed approach naturally resolves the problem of constructing effective models for cases in which target and rest space are entangled~\cite{PhysRev.126.413, PhysRevB.83.121101, PhysRevB.70.195104, Kltak} by the inclusion of all different couplings between the spaces.
 Furthermore, it removes the ambiguity of the target space Luttinger-Ward functional depending on the non-interacting Green's function as it is the case when target space interactions are derived within cRPA.

-Lastly, we calculated the different couplings from first principles in two prototypical examples: pure fcc nickel and an infinite layer cuprate.
+Next, we calculated the different couplings from first principles in two prototypical examples: pure fcc nickel and an infinite layer cuprate.
 In both, we observed that one has to expect substantial retarded hoppings due to kinetic couplings between target and rest space.
 These findings indicate that for either of the two materials no faithful target-space model exists which includes only screened interactions.
-Furthermore, for both materials we found $A^{1:3}$ to be small .
+Furthermore, for both materials we found $A^{1:3}$ to be small.
+Finally, we demonstrated in a prototypical multi-orbital metal the significance of employing a perturbatively controlled downfolding scheme to accurately capture screening effects across the different channels.

 In conclusion, to construct reliable effective target-space models, it is essential to carefully treat single-particle hybridization effects and to ensure a well chosen basis such that the model itself can be truncated to include only single- and two-particle terms.
 Otherwise a theoretical description of the discussed materials purely from the perspective of the corresponding target spaces can suffer from uncontrolled approximations.

 As the next step, we envision building a post-\emph{ab initio} tool which automatizes the proposed downfolding scheme incorporating the convergence checks outlined in this manuscript.
 The starting point for such an implementation could be an orthonormal atomic orbital basis~\cite{FPLO1,FPLO2,buongiornonardelli2018paoflow, cerasoli2021advanced} exploiting symmetries~\cite{PhysRevB.108.115137}, but in principle any basis can be used~\cite{jolly2024tensorizedorbitalscomputationalchemistry}.
 For the perturbative treatment of the rest space we can rely on a plethora of highly efficient \emph{ab initio} many-body perturbation theory~\cite{GW2,hauck2023diverge} and \emph{ab initio} quantum chemistry codes~\cite{Friesner2005, Motta_2018}.